 Section 925(c) further provides that “[w]henever the Attorney General grants relief to any person pursuant to this section he shall promptly publish in the Federal Register notice of such action, together with the reasons therefor.”
 Regulations implementing the provisions of section 925(c) are set forth in 27 CFR 478.144.

-Since 1992, Congress has eliminated funding for ATF to investigate or act upon applications for relief from federal firearms disabilities submitted by individuals.
-However, since 1993, Congress has authorized funding for ATF to investigate and act upon applications filed by corporations for relief from Federal firearms disabilities.
+Since 1992, Congress has prohibited ATF from expending appropriated funds to investigate or act upon applications for relief from federal firearms disabilities.
+However, since 1993 Congress has authorized ATF to expend appropriated funds to investigate and act upon applications filed by corporations for relief from Federal firearms disabilities.

 Pursuant to 18 U.S.C.
-925(c), on September 23, 2014, NGSC, a wholly owned subsidiary of NGC, as successor to TRW Electronic Products, Inc., TRW, Inc., and Litton Applied Technology Division, was granted relief by ATF from the disabilities imposed by Federal law, 18 U.S.C.
-922(g)(1), with respect to the acquisition, receipt, transfer, shipment, transportation, or possession of firearms and ammunition as a result of these convictions of the non-surviving entities.
-It has been established to ATF's satisfaction that the circumstances regarding NGSC's disabilities and its record and reputation are such that the NGSC will not be likely to act in a manner dangerous to public safety, and that the granting of the relief would not be contrary to the public interest.
+925(c), on November 1, 2018, Xisico was granted relief by ATF from the disabilities imposed by Federal law, 18 U.S.C.
+922(g)(1), with respect to the acquisition, receipt, transfer, shipment, transportation, or possession of firearms as a result of this conviction.
+It has been established to ATF's satisfaction that the circumstances regarding Xisico's disabilities and its record and reputation are such that Xisico will not be likely to act in a manner dangerous to public safety, and that the granting of the relief would not be contrary to the public interest.

 End Supplemental Information